 Photography is a hobby that can be enjoyed by people of all ages, even kids.
 Although cameras and photography equipment expenses add up quickly, there are plenty of entry-level cameras designed for children that won’t break the bank.
 With the right camera, children can capture images, preserve memories, and create artistic masterpieces.

 There is no perfect age for children to start working on their photography skills.
 If a child expresses an interest, they’re ready to begin shooting with an age-appropriate camera.
 Children as young as three have the comprehension and motor skills needed to work a camera.
-They may not understand technique, but you can familiarize them with a camera and teach them to point and shoot.
+They may not understand meticulous techniques, but you can familiarize them with a camera and teach them to point and shoot.
 Around the age of six, children can start to practice simple techniques such as composition and lighting.

 Depending on the age of the child, there are different creative projects you can work on to encourage their interest in photography.